-- 1. You must complete all the assignments and exams in order to be eligible for a passing grade in this course. - 2.
-Please submit your essays to your seminar leader punctually at the beginning of the class in which they are due.
-If for some reason you are unable to submit them in class, please deliver them to the English Department office (11th floor Social Sciences) where they will be date stamped and delivered to your seminar leader. - 3.
-Assignments may not be submitted electronically unless you have your seminar leader's express permission. - 4.
-Please keep a copy of your essays in case of loss by any cause. - 5.
-No extra-credit assignments. - 6.
-Unless you have a valid reason for needing an extension, assignments submitted after the deadline will be penalized with the loss of a third of a grade (e.g., an A- to B+) for each business day (not class) that the assignment is overdue.
-Please note that work for other courses is not a valid reason for requesting an extension!
+- This is a discussion-based course, and your questions are vital.
+If something isn't clear to you, the chances are that it isn't clear to at least fifteen other students.
+If you have any questions at all, do please ask, and do your classmates a favour! - You must complete all the assignments and exams in order to be eligible for a passing grade in this course. - Please submit your assignments to me punctually at the beginning of the class in which they are due.
+If for some reason you are unable to deliver them to me in class, please deliver them to the English Department office (11th floor Social Sciences) where they will be date stamped before they are delivered to my mailbox. - Please keep a copy of your assignments in case of loss by any cause. - Late assignments may be penalized with the loss of a third of a grade (an A- to B+) for each day (not class) that the assignment is overdue.
+If your work is likely to be late for any reason, please talk to me before the deadline! - Detailed information about all assignments will be distributed and/or posted on Blackboard in the first days of class.

-Blackboard and email: it is your responsibility to read email from your instructors and to check our Blackboard pages regularly for updates.
+Blackboard and email: it is your responsibility to read email from me and from your classmates, and to check our Blackboard pages regularly for updates.